בס״ד

 Magnesium Alloys

-Magnesium alloys are mixtures of magnesium and other metals including aluminum, zinc, copper, manganese, and zirconium.
+Magnesium alloys are mixtures of magnesium and other metals, including aluminum, zinc, copper, manganese, and zirconium.
 The benefits of using magnesium alloys include their low density, lightweight, good high-temperature mechanical properties, and superior corrosion resistance.
-Aerospace applications include aircraft engine and gearbox casings
+Aerospace applications include aircraft engines and gearbox casings.

 Jaco Aerospace Is Your Source for Aircraft-Grade Specialty Metal and Alloys

-Jaco Aerospace has been supplying a wide variety of specialty alloys and metals to aircraft manufacturers and aircraft maintenance and repair facilities since 1971.
+Jaco Aerospace has supplied various specialty alloys and metals to aircraft manufacturers and maintenance and repair facilities since 1971.